ethereum-optimism/optimism/packages/docs/src/pg/src/pg/github.rst

 As a result, it's important that the key GitHub interactions are well planned out.
 This section describes the most important interactions (Bug Reports, Feature Requests, and Pull Requests) and provides basic guidelines for how to best work with community members.

+Remember that everyone who contributes to our projects is taking time out of their day.
+Always thank people for helping out, even if you're closing out an issue for being a duplicate of something else!
+The golden rule is the best rule :-).

 Bug Reports
 ===========
 1. **If a potential active contributor submits an issue, give them the resources to become an active contributor.**